 Austrian-born New Zealander Claudia Riegler also achieved World Cup successes, and skied at the 1994, 1998 and 2002 Winter Olympics.
 She retired in 2003 after nine years on the World Cup slalom ski circuit.

 The New Zealand Disabled Ski Team has been attending the Winter Paralympics since 1980.
 It won New Zealand’s first medals in international skiing in 1984 at Innsbruck, Austria, and has had notable success since then.
-Up to 2018, multiple gold medallists have been Patrick Cooper (four), Rachael Battersby and Mathew Butson (three), and Adam Hall and Vivienne Martin (two).
+Up to 2018, multiple gold medallists have been Patrick Cooper (four), Rachael Battersby and Mathew Butson (three each), and Adam Hall and Vivienne Martin (two).

 Since the early 2000s, a national representative ski team has competed at international events, notably the Winter Olympics.